ROLE:

 INSIGHT #3:

-Users found it difficult to find available spaces, often circling the block to find one
+Users found it difficult to find available spaces, often circling the block to find one.
+The Park Chicago Parking app is separate from the Park Chicago app used for payment and only 1 user knew it existed.

 SOLUTION: